V-Sit

 How to Perform

-Sit on the floor with legs extended straight and torso upright.
-Place hands lightly on the floor beside the hips or extend arms forward for balance.
-Brace your core tightly.
+Sit on the floor with legs extended straight in front and hands beside hips for support.
+Engage core and lean back slightly to prepare.

 Coaching Tips